SystemSpace/Compendium/compendium.rst

   All newborn people will have no souls and as such be slightly more hostile.

 Once people start being born without souls, do we immediately assume them as more so NPC's, or is there any documented behavior that these husks exhibit?
   Humans will not instantly be able to see a difference between soulless and normal humans.
 The SlAI (soulless AI, that controls all entities without a soul) is very well developed.
-I think the main noticeable factor is that humanity will 1) make no real advancements, 2) will be more hostile.
+I think the main noticeable factors are that humanity will 1) make no real advancements, and 2) will be more hostile.

   The "AI" that we use is just the Aurora taking over.